quinonescode/California-Housing/README.md

 This repository contains a comprehensive machine learning project focused on predicting median house values in California.
 The goal was to build a complete pipeline, moving from raw data processing to model evaluation.

 ## Project Motivation
 While my background is primarily in the R ecosystem for statistical analysis, I am currently expanding my technical repertoire into Python.
-This project serves as a practical application of machine learning fundamentals—specifically regression—using the Scikit-Learn framework.
+This project serves as a practical application of machine learning fundamentals (specifically regression) using the Scikit-Learn framework.

 ## Methodology
 The project follows a structured data science workflow to ensure model reliability and reproducibility.